Defamation in New South Wales | Civil Lawyers NSW

-Defamation in New South Wales has also traditionally identified two separate types of defamation, known as slander (defaming a person orally) and libel (defaming a person in writing).
+Defamation in New South Wales has traditionally identified two separate types of defamation, known as slander (defaming a person orally) and libel (defaming a person in writing).
 These distinctions have effectively been abolished with New South Wales adopting uniform defamation laws in 2005, which commenced operating in 2006.
 The Defamation Act 2005 contains these laws.

-It can be, for example, in the form of a photograph or a newspaper article, it could be distributed over the internet, or it could simply be words used to defame a personal orally without a written record.
-Artworks have also been the cause of defamation claims being made.
+The publication of defamatory material can occur in the form of a photograph or a newspaper article.
+The material may be distributed over the internet, or a person could be defamed orally without a written record.
+Artworks have also led to defamation claims.

-Cases of defamation occurring in social media (for example, negative tweets on twitter and negative Facebook posts) are increasing every year; for example, in 2014 a high school teacher was awarded $105,000 for defamatory comments made about them by one of their former students, who claimed she had stolen his fathers’ teaching role when in reality his father had left his role for health reasons.
-So you should always be careful what you write or say about other people.
+Cases of defamation occurring on social media (for example, negative tweets on twitter and negative Facebook posts) are increasing every year; for example, in 2014 a high school teacher was awarded $105,000 for defamatory comments made about them by one of their former students, who claimed she had stolen his fathers’ teaching role when in reality his father had left his role for health reasons.
+However, for such a claim to succeed it must have caused ‘serious harm’ to the person’s reputation.

 Certain kinds of companies cannot bring defamation proceedings.
 Generally speaking, the claim must be brought within one year of the defamation occurring.